 The Loss of Integrity

-Raise your level of integrity
+Raise your level of integrity.

 It's upsetting each time we read about yet another prominent figure losing their integrity through lying, stealing, committing fraud, or infidelity.
-Why do bright and talented people such as Bernard Ebbers, Jeffrey Skilling, Andrew Fastow, Eliot Spitzer, and Tiger Wood fall from grace?
+Why do bright and talented people such as Bernard Ebbers, Jeffrey Skilling, Andrew Fastow, Eliot Spitzer, and Tiger Woods fall from grace?

 In Integrity.
-Doing the Right Thing For the Right Reason, I define integrity as a personal choice, an uncompromising and predictably consistent commitment to honor moral, ethical, spiritual and artistic values and principles.
+Doing the Right Thing for the Right Reason, I define integrity as a personal choice, an uncompromising and predictably consistent commitment to honor moral, ethical, spiritual, and artistic values and principles.

 In contrast to morality and ethics which are externally-imposed values consensually acknowledged to be for the common good of society, integrity is an internal state of being that guides us towards making wise moral choices and intelligent ethical decisions.
 How we choose to respond in any given situation is the testing ground for integrity.
 That is why a psychological approach to understanding this topic is essential.